First Experimental Demonstration of Reinforcement Learning-Based Tuning on the PSI Injector 2 Cyclotron

 \subsection{Correlation analysis}

-Correlation matrices were computed across the selected dataset to validate physical consistency and identify dominant dependencies.
-The analysis revealed: \begin{itemize} \item Strong correlations among magnet temperature sensors and among air temperature sensors, justifying their aggregation into mean values. \end{itemize} \begin{itemize} \item Clear correlations between resonator voltages and MIF signals, reflecting the dependence of beam phase on energy gain per turn. \end{itemize} \begin{itemize} \item Secondary correlations between trim coil currents and MIFs, consistent with their influence on radial orbit control. \end{itemize} These results confirm that the surrogate modeling task is dominated by deterministic physical relations, while also supporting feature reduction without loss of essential information.
-A representative correlation heatmap is provided in Appendix~\ref{app:heatmap} (Fig.~\ref{fig:heatmap}).
+Correlation analysis was performed to validate the selected feature set and identify redundant variables.
+Strong correlations were observed among magnet temperature sensors and among air temperature sensors, justifying their aggregation into representative mean values.
+The analysis also confirmed the expected dependence of beam phases on resonator voltages and the secondary influence of trim-coil currents on the radial beam position. correlation heatmap is provided in Appendix~\ref{app:heatmap}